snoplus/oxsx/HOWTO.md

 mathematical PDFs are defined within the `PDF` class, separate from this class.

 ### 3.3.1.
 AnalyticED
-One possible event distribution is a purely analytic one, givne by `AnalyticED`.
+One possible event distribution is a purely analytic one, given by `AnalyticED`.
 This class holds a `PDF` that holds the underlying shape of the distribution, along with a constant normalisation.
 It also has an `ObsSet` object, so that the observable quantities of interest can be defined distinct to the (possibly)